hwsamuel/MedFact/README.md

 }
 ```

+## Prerequisites

+- This code is developed in [Python 2.7.15](https://docs.python.org/2.7/) and tested on [Anaconda](https://www.anaconda.com/distribution/)
+- The related Python libraries for this project can be installed via `pip install -r requirements.txt` (file generated via `pipreqs --savepath=requirements.txt .`)
+- The datasets required in the `datasets` folder can be downloaded from [GDrive](https://drive.google.com/drive/folders/1LfIrmbMG-yyhaSM9wFGqCTDMLBF7ZSj9).

 ## Datasets

-The following datasets are required in the `datasets` folder, and can be downloaded from [GDrive](https://drive.google.com/drive/folders/1LfIrmbMG-yyhaSM9wFGqCTDMLBF7ZSj9).
-Links to sources are provided for reference.

 - [Word2vec embeddings embeddings pre-trained on text from MEDLINE/PubMed Baseline 2018 by AUEB's NLP group](http://nlp.cs.aueb.gr)
 - [Simple English Wikipedia (SEW)](http://pikes.fbk.eu/eval-sew.html)